Socializing safely this summer

 Can we share food during a cookout?

-“It’s best that you try not to share communal food.
+Try not to share communal food.
 If you’re grilling, try to make sure people can pick up their own food and get it onto their plates using things you can throw away, like paper plates and plastic utensils.
-Try to avoid food that people grab with their hands, like chips in a bowl.
-Make sure everyone has their own food items,” said Dr. Sease.
+Try to avoid food that people will grab with their hands, like chips in a bowl.
+Make sure everyone has their own food items.

 What about using the bathroom?

-“In terms of letting people in your home to use your bathroom, it’s probably a good idea to designate one bathroom just for guests and have paper towels for them to use after washing their hands rather than using a communal towel.
-And as always, I would have lots of cleaning wipes and hand sanitizer available for everybody,” said Dr. Sease.
+Designate one bathroom in your home just for guests and have paper towels for them to use after washing their hands rather than using a communal hand towel.
+As always, have lots of cleaning wipes and hand sanitizer available for everyone to use.

 Use an E-Visit for quick, convenient care.
 Just go online, answer questions about your symptoms and submit.Get Care Now